-The next exercise to try at home is a row using a stretch band.
+The next strength exercise to try at home is a row using a stretch band.
 Fix the band to something high like the top of your door.
-I normally tie a knot in the end of the band, put it on the other side of the door at the top and then close the door making sure I am on the side it has closed towards so as I pull on the band there is no chance of the door springing open on me!
+I normally tie a knot in the end of the band, put it on the other side of the door at the top and then close the door making sure I am on the side it has closed towards so as I pull on the band there it won’t open into me!
 Next sit or kneel about 1 metre away from the door with the band held in one hand.
 This should make the line of pull upwards and slightly away from you.
-Next do a rowing action thinking of the lower tip of your shoulder blade drawing in and down as you do.
+Next, do a rowing action thinking of the lower tip of your shoulder blade drawing in and down as you do.
 If the exercises is too easy move further away from the door or use a stronger band.
 If the exercise is too hard, move closer to the door and closer to the attachment point or use a weaker band.
 Repeat the exercise until your feel fatigue or you can’t do another one.
 This should be approximately 10-20 repetitions.
-As mentioned above it is best to use a undulated periodised approach when strengthening a muscle.

 Well, those are a couple of exercises I commonly prescribe for weak lower trapezius muscles.
 I hope you have enjoyed the read and that you give the testing and exercises a go.
 A final note, if you already have a sore shoulder or diagnosed problem with your shoulder it is best to seek professional advice before attempting any of the above.